The K-Theory of a Simple Separable Exact C*-Algebra Not Isomorphic to Its Opposite Algebra: Abstract

 \section{Abstract}

-We construct uncountably many mutually nonisomorphic simple separable stably finite unital exact C*-algebras which are not isomorphic to their opposite algebras.
-In particular, we prove that there are uncountably many possibilities for the $K_0$-group, the $K_1$-group, and the tracial space of such an algebra.
+We construct uncountably many mutually nonisomorphic simple separable stably finite unital exact \ca{s} which are not isomorphic to their opposite algebras.
+In particular, we prove that there are uncountably many possibilities for the $K_0$-group, the $K_1$-group, and the tracial state space of such an algebra.
+We show that these C*-algebras satisfy the Universal Coefficient Theorem, which is new even for the already known example of an exact C*-algebra nonisomorphic to its opposite algebra produced in earlier work.